Callum-Rimmer/applied_bioinformatics/README.md

   a)  How can we view this file?\
   b)  How could you extract all the header lines i.e. contig names and print them to the terminal?

+### Species identification

 Now we have our assembled genome, let's find out what species of bacteria it belongs to.

 You can upload your fasta file to [PubMLST](https://pubmlst.org/species-id), which uses ribosomal multi-locus sequence typing for species identification.

+### Searching for antibiotic resistance genes

+We can also upload our genome to the Comprehensive antibiotic-resistance gene database [(CARD)](https://card.mcmaster.ca/analyze/rgi)

+Does the genome encode any antibiotic resistance genes?